JoshDoug/Notes/Java/UnitTesting/junit.md

   * `junit-jupiter-engine` - JUnit Jupiter test engine implementation, only required at runtime - but it is required and does seem to be the only dependency that needs to be specified within Maven's POM (other than the plugin dependencies which are declared seperately)!
   * `junit-jupiter-params` - Support for [parameterised tests](http://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests) in JUnit Jupiter.
   * `junit-jupiter-migrationsupport` - Migration support from JUnit 4 to JUnit Jupiter, only required for running selected JUnit 4 rules.

+#### 2.1.3 JUnit Vintage

+* GroupID: `org.junit.vintage`
+* Version: `4.12.2`
+* ArtifactID: `junit-vintage-engine` - JUnit Vintage test engine implementation that allows running JUnit tests written in JUnit 3 or JUnit 4 style, on the new JUnit Platform